startnine/start9/README.md

 # Start9
-A Windows shell supplement, one which aims to be not only modular, but extends to most needs.
+Start9 is a *work in progess* extensible, customizable shell supplement for Windows, one which aims to be not only modular, but extends to many needs.

-## Modules
+## Planned Modules
-*We are planning to ship 14 modules with Start9 out of the box*:
-- 9600 menu
-- 9795 menu
-- 9879 menu
-- 9926 menu
-- 10240 menu
-- 14393 menu
-- 15063 menu
-- 3790 Taskbar
-- 6000 Taskbar
-- 7601 Taskbar
+*We're planning to package Start9 with 14 modules built in, each module functioning similar to a familar user interface.*:
+### Start Menus / Screens
+- Windows 8.1 (build 9600)
+- Windows 10 (build 9795)
+- Windows 10 (build 9879)
+- Windows 10 (build 9926)
+- Windows 10 (build 10240)
+- Windows 10 (build 14393)
+- Windows 10 (build 15063)

+### Taskbars
+- Windows XP (3790)
+- windows Vista (6000)
+- Windows 7 (7601)

+### Misc.
 - macOS Dock
-- 4074 Sidebar
+- Windows Longhorn (build 4074) Sidebar
-- 9888 Notification Center
+- Windows 10 (build 9888) Notification Center
-- 10240 Notification Center
+- Windows 10 (build 10240) Notification Center

 *As Start9 is still in the early stages of development, compatibility isn't a big concern right now*
 <!--